microsoft/WindowsAppSDK/specs/AppLifecycle/StateNotifications/AppLifecycle StateNotifications.md

 consistent with other app types - including not only modern UWP apps, but also traditional MFC, Winforms and WPF apps.
 Also, the callback model does not prescribe a windowing or threading model, which is better for headless/background components.
-Given this, since all app types can work with the callback model, but only classic Win32 apps use the WM model, the Reunion API will use the callback model for Cobalt.
+Given this, since all app types can work with the callback model, but only classic Win32 apps use the WM model, the Windows App SDK API will use the callback model for Cobalt.
 Additional WM-based behavior can be added in a later release, if customer demand indicates it would provide significant benefit.

-The net is that the Reunion PowerManager API will be a combination of WinRT PowerManager and Win32 PowerSettingRegisterNotification.
+The net is that the Windows App SDK PowerManager API will be a combination of WinRT PowerManager and Win32 PowerSettingRegisterNotification.
 We will define new WinRT types (in Microsoft.ApplicationModel.PowerManager) that provide event handlers for apps to use.